 It's pretty safe mostly, as they are constantly cleared and paved with grits.
 Chains/snow tires are not essential.

-Here's some extra information: http://www.tourism.net.nz/rental-car-new-zealand.html about 10 years ago
+Here's some extra information: http://www.tourism.net.nz/rental-car-new-zealand.html over 10 years ago

 Normally the roads are pretty good.
 Shady spots are sometimes icy in the mornings, so drive with care; watch for sun glint early morning and late afternoon too.
 If a cold snap has just come through the roads can be closed, usually for no more than a few hours. http://www.aaroadwatch.co.nz/ is a good source of up-to-date road information. about 10 years agoAnswered by Roy Britten via Travellr.com